 Where will the event be located?

-After the huge success of our move across the loch for 2016 and 2017 we retain this improved location for 2018.
+After the huge success of our move across the loch since 2016 we retain this improved location for 2019.
 It truly has an amazing view overlooking the palace and down the length of the loch.
 The site layout can be viewed below so check this out to plan how to get there.

 ESSENTIAL TRAVEL ADVICE